akullpp/aws-dynip-update/README.md

 After the initial run, you'll have a configuration in `$HOME/.aws_ip.yml` and don't need to provide the params again if they didn't change.

+## TODO

-Currently a rule that allows **all trafic** is created, this might change at a later point.
+- Currently a rule that allows **all trafic** is created
+- Allow for description
+- Allow multiple regions/secgroups